Category Archives: Minnesota

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has never ever been precisely surveyed, or an item that is being divided, will need a survey to find the brand-new corners and also lot lines in Minnesota, which should be completely noted so they will never ever end up being lost.
+Land that has never ever been precisely checked, or an item that is being separated, will need a survey to situate the brand-new corners and lot lines in Minnesota, which should be completely marked so they will certainly never end up being lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.